Use custom settings for Windows 10/11 client devices in Intune

 Intune may support more settings than the settings listed in this article.
 Not all settings are documented, and won’t be documented.
 To see the settings you can configure, create a device configuration profile, and select Settings Catalog.
 For more information, see Settings catalog.

-For more information on custom profiles, see Create a profile with custom settings.
+For more information on custom profiles, go to Create a profile with custom settings.

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your Windows client devices.

 Windows client custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
 These settings are typically used by mobile device manufacturers to control features on the device.